Renal artery stenosis: Stenting vs. medical therapy

 The CORAL study randomized 947 patients to stenting versus medical therapy, with a primary endpoint of major cardiovascular or renal events.
 Similarly, this study also found there was no benefit to stenting over medical treatment alone.

 Collectively, the evidence so far does not support renal artery stenting as a proper mainstay treatment for stenosis because it conveys no survival benefit, no true renoprotection, and does not decrease the need for antihypertensive medications.
 A debate remains about whether or not it is beneficial to stent for purely ostial lesions, and comparing the success in treating with angioplasty (such as balloon dilatation) versus stenting.
 Smoking cessation and thoughtful blood pressure control, via lifestyle/dietary changes and medication, are the current mainstays of managing renovascular hypertension.

 Fibromuscular dysplasia

 Angioplasty alone is preferred in fibromuscular dysplasia, with stenting reserved for unsuccessful angioplasty or complications such as dissection.

+Prognosis

+Patients with total occlusion or high-grade stenoses (e.g., >95%) of one or more renal arteries have an approximately 50% four-year survival rate.
+The more acute causes of death are usually related to cardiovascular disease, including heart attacks, stroke, and heart failure, often driven by severe and resistant hypertension.
+Over the long term, death may be caused by chronic renal failure, which is associated with fluid overload, electrolyte abnormalities, and the accumulation of urea, creatinine, and acidic compounds in the blood (uremia).

+Epidemiology

+Renal artery stenosis (RAS) is a common cause of secondary hypertension (HTN), affecting <1% of patients with mild HTN but up to 10%–40% of those with severe or refractory HTN.
+As stated previously, RAS is predominantly caused by atherosclerosis, which is more common in older patients.
+In younger patients, especially women, fibromuscular dysplasia (FMD) can be attributed to a 75%–80% incidence of RAS.
+RAS is found in roughly 7% of elderly patients and is responsible for 5–22% of chronic kidney disease (CKD) in patients older than 50.
+Prevalence is higher in patients with other vascular diseases, including those with peripheral vascular disease and/or those requiring coronary catheterization.